Select Page

 If you’re new to baking pies, don’t be intimated.
 Here are some hints to successfully bake an apple pie.

-A scrumptious homemade pie starts with a good pie crust.
-The addition of shortening in the recipe below, gives the pastry a flaky, crisp texture.
-We enjoy using organic vegetable shortening from Spectrum.
+A scrumptious sugar free apple pie starts with a good pie crust.
+The addition of shortening (or lard) in the recipe below, gives the pastry a flaky, crisp texture.
+We enjoy using organic vegetable shortening from Spectrum because it uses expeller pressed palm oil.

 To make the pie filling, select a sweet apple such as a fuji.
 Visit your local fruit farm to pick up a bushel of apples, or if you are creating this pie when apples are not in season, simply grab a bag of organic apples at your area grocery store.

 So go ahead!
 Now is the time.
 Make an apple pie!
-And serve yourself a slice … or two … or three.
+It is the best sugar free apple pie recipe!
+And be sure to serve yourself a slice … or two … or three.
 No judgement here!

 Makes: 9 inch pie, 6-8 servings